jlengstorf/image-processing/README.md

 ## Setup and Installation

-If you’d like to run this demo yourself, follow these steps:
+If you’d like to run this demo yourself, we _highly_ recommend using Netlify instead of running this locally.

+Why?
+A couple reasons:

+1. This is a _huge_ repo, and it'll burn a lot of bandwidth to download it
+2. The benefits are limited by the speed of your internet connection, so if you're not on a fiber connection, it may not seem like this is much faster — but data centers are on _very_ fast connections

+See [the tutorial](https://dev.to/biilmann/open-source-parallel-processing-for-gatsby-270d) to get a walkthrough of how to set this repo up on Netlify with parallel processing.

+That being said, you can definitely run this demo locally by following these steps.

 ### 1. Fork this repo